Low-pass filter: RLC filter

 There are many applications for this circuit.
 They are used in many different types of oscillator circuits.
 Another important application is for tuning, such as in radio receivers or television sets, where they are used to select a narrow range of frequencies from the ambient radio waves.
-In this role the circuit is often referred to as a tuned circuit.
-An RLC circuit can be used as a band-pass filter, band-stop filter, low-pass filter or high-pass filter.
+In this role, the circuit is often called a tuned circuit.
+An RLC circuit can be used as a band-pass filter, band-stop filter, low-pass filter, or high-pass filter.
 The RLC filter is described as a second-order circuit, meaning that any voltage or current in the circuit can be described by a second-order differential equation in circuit analysis.

+Second-order low-pass filter in standard form

+The transfer function $H_{LP}(f)$ of a second-order low-pass filter can be expressed as a function of frequency $f$ as shown in Equation 1, the Second-Order Low-Pass Filter Standard Form.

+In this equation, $f$ is the frequency variable, $f_c$ is the cutoff frequency, $f_{FSF}$ is the frequency scaling factor, and $Q$ is the quality factor.
+Equation 1 describes three regions of operation: below cutoff, in the area of cutoff, and above cutoff.
+For each area, Equation 1 reduces to: